The Essental Yacht Charter Guide

 Or sail on by to the sovereign state of St Kitts and Nevis, with its diverse natural landscape.
 Basseterre is the main center, and just to its south are the best anchorages from which to explore the larger St Kitts.
 Nevis is a small island with a relatively secluded coastline that can be circumnavigated in a day, with time for short stops along the way.

-From Nevis, sail back to base on Saint Martin, or east to Antigua and Barbuda as time, winds and inclination allow.
 This is certainly a fabulous sailing zone, Saint Martin the perfect charter boat hub from which to experience the Caribbean in all its colorful diversity.

 What are some highlights on a one-week Caribbean sailing itinerary starting in St Martin?